-Barnato.
-But those who want to fol- the hardest things the prospector has low in his footsteps will need some- to endure is the sight of the sacks of thing like \$1,000 in money.
-The country is more thickly populated every seaport and the tons of ore that now and prices have gone up, whereas are being sent down from St. Michael's they used to be next to nothing.
-At and south from Juneau.
-In one day search_for gold.
-The Barnatos have | fancy prices, so that a man now needs or not. gold dust that are being shipped from there came advices from St. Michaels that \$1,400,000 worth of gold dust would be shipped by the Wells-Fargo south, and that \$768,000 in dust was allowed or not. awaiting transportation.
-In one day there came down on the Puget Sound steamship \$200,000 in Alaskan gold.
+OPIUM MORPHINE and WHISKY HABITS HOME CURE.
+Book FREE, Die 2 c HOFFMAN, Isabella Breg., CHICAGO, HA the hardest things the prospector has to endure is the sight of the sacks of thing like \$1,000 in money.
+The gold dust that are being shipped from country is more thickly populated every seaport and the tons of ore that now and prices have gone up, whereas | are being sent down from St. Michael's and south from Juneau.
+In one day Circle City you must now pay \$40 for there came advices from St. Michaels that \$1,400,000 worth of gold dust would be shipped by the Wells-Fargo south, and that \$768,000 in dust was awaiting transportation.
+In one day steamship \$200,000 in Alaskan gold.
 There is, as usual, a howl about the exaggeration in values hereabouts.
 But the facts are as stated and greater.
 It was so when gold was found in the West Rockies and in California.
+There really was gold and plenty of it, and so in Alaska.
+There is a chance for twenty Barnatos, but, of course, among 20,000-the present number of applicants that have appass at the steamship and overland